Professional Standards and Code of Conduct

 I have seen some advertising that does not seem to be within the boundaries of the National Law.
 What should I do?

-Anyone with concerns about an APD, including advertising which appears to contravene the National Law, should notify DA.
-DA rely on the public and members to bring their concerns to DA’s attention, as advertising, particularly web-based advertising can be difficult to monitor.
-Please contact DA National Office with your concerns.
+Anyone with concerns about an APD, including advertising which appears to contravene the National Law, should notify Dietitians Australia.
+Dietitians Australia relies on the public and members to bring their concerns to Dietitians Australia’s attention, as advertising, particularly web-based advertising can be difficult to monitor.
+Please contact the Dietitians Australia National Office with your concerns.

 What are other ways to promote my services as an APD?